svanderbleek/be-a-better-data-scientist/README.md

 For example in NBA right now 8th seeds have losing records, how expected would this outcome be?

 * [The dreadful race for 8th in the NBA's Western Conference is incredibly unfamiliar](https://www.espn.com/nba/story/_/id/28450353/the-dreadful-race-8th-nba-western-conference-incredibly-unfamiliar)

+The idea of expected seed penetration could be explored as well.
+How often should a division winner expect to make national, etc

 #### Standings